urbanityllc/axthe/docs/setup.md

 <img src="ide.png" />

 And this is the screen to setup the connection, select ssh:

 <img src="ide_setup.png" width="400"/>

+Optional: Additionally, you can add a VS Code plugin in to develop remotely, by following instructions here http://code.visualstudio.com/docs/remote/ssh, read 'Connect to a remote host' (F1 then 'SSH connect window to a remote host')

 - Step number two(Ubuntu config):